-- Our publication (and online writing in general) is not the same as academic writing for a class or professor.
+- Our publication (and online writing in general) is not the same as academic writing for a class, professor, or academic journal.
 We aim to publish thought-provoking and unique pieces that demonstrate your own abilities to reflect.
-Our medium is online and so it is important to be readable to our audience on the web and mobile.
-This isn’t a purely academic publication, and it is a space for graduate public health students to share their work with peers and others interested in reading what we think.
-Please see the articles we have published in the past to get a feel for our publication.
+Our medium is online, so content must be readable and accessible to our audience on the web and mobile.
+This is a space for graduate public health students to share their work with peers and others interested in reading what we think.
+Please read some of the articles we have published in the past to get a feel for our publication.

 - Including an image(s) with your written submission is strongly encouraged.
 All images should include a caption and a citation (link to site and artist) and should be used within an appropriate copyright license.
+Original art is welcome.

 - Bold text to highlight or emphasize certain information or particular statements.